marksimpson82/personal-site-blog/_posts/2018-04-06-focused-commits-also-git-add-p.md

   1. When was a change introduced?
   2. What is the purpose of the change?

-How do we use git in a way that makes it easy to track both _when_ a change was introduced, and the _intent_ of the change?<!--more-->
+How do we use git in a way that makes it easy to track both _when_ a change was introduced, and the _intent_ of the change?

 ## The when